 The work of honing is less complex and can be easily understood.
 The process is accomplished by expanding abrasive stones of suitable grit and grade against the work surface.

 The stones are rotated and reciprocated in the workpiece with the hone abrasive under controlled pressure and velocity.
-A cross-hatch pattern is produced on the surface of the part when rotation and reciprocation movement is combined.
+A cross-hatch pattern is produced on the surface of the part when rotation and reciprocation movement are combined.

-This abrasive stone is used in the form of sticks, mounted on the mandrel.
+This abrasive stone is used in the form of sticks mounted on the mandrel.
 Although some other materials like diamond and carbon boron nitride, aluminum oxide, and silicon carbide grit are used nowadays.

 In fact, they can accomplish the operation in just one stroke.
 These grains are bonded in resinoid or vitrified bonds to form the honing stone.